-Ball State’s zoology and conservation faculty are more than teachers—they are also active researchers that regularly invite students to work alongside them.
+Ball State’s zoology faculty are more than teachers—they are also active researchers that have numerous undergraduate and graduate students working alongside them.

 Some of the research projects our students have assisted with include: